test-runner-js/test-runner/README.md

 # test-runner

 Lightweight command-line test runner.
-Part of a suite of tools aiming to help the full-stack JavaScript engineer create reusable, isomorphic code which runs in both Node.js and the browser.
+Part of a suite of tools to help the full-stack JavaScript engineer create and test isomorphic code.

 ## Synopsis